nubificus/vaccel-docs/docs/vaccel_go.md

 Output:  This is a dummy classification tag!
 ```
 ### Conclusion
-The above example shows how to use the `vaccel` package in `Go` to use various vaccel features.
+The above example shows how to use the `vaccel` package in Go to use various vAccel features.
 As you can see, the example doesn't run an actual image classification operation, since we use the no-op plugin for testing purposes.
-However, we could use a vaccel backend that performs the operation.
-[Here](https://github.com/nubificus/go-vaccel/), you can find more vaccel tools and operations that you could possibly use in your `Go` programs.
+However, we could use a vAccel backend that performs the operation.
+[Here](https://github.com/nubificus/go-vaccel/), you can find more vAccel tools and operations that you could possibly use in your Go programs.
 For example, except image classification, you can write [programs that use the exec plugin](https://github.com/nubificus/go-vaccel/blob/main/exec/main.go), which gives you the opportunity to use functions contained in a shared object.
 Or, finally, you could also use the [`noop` example](https://github.com/nubificus/go-vaccel/blob/main/noop/main.go) if you just want to test the installation of the package.